 Nowadays, it’s a scientific fact that are attention spans are getting progressively shorter.
 It’s a challenge everyday to fight the distractions, especially with the steady stream of social media, but one that you and your team can beat over and over again with determination and focus.
 As Merlin Mann says, “Joining a Facebook group about creative productivity is like buying a chair about jogging.”

-One way to increase the productivity of your HR Department which frees you up to work on the action steps above is to outsource the core HR functions of Payroll, Benefits Administration and HR Support.
+One way to increase an employee’s monthly productivity of your HR Department which frees you up to work on the action steps above is to outsource the core HR functions of Payroll, Benefits Administration and HR Support.
 Corban OneSource is a Mid Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees that can help you do just that.
 Find out more here.